This is a quick and easy recipe for a soft, spongy yet moist Marble cake.

 I like to think of this as my 'emergency' or 'last minute' cake.
 Why?
 Well, the ingredients are simple enough that I always have them available at home, so that when, at short notice, guests are expected for tea/coffee or we have to attend a birthday party at the last minute, I always have an easy but elegant cake at hand.

 You may want to make your marble cake prettier and more presentable and, of course, yummier by adding chocolate glaze like I did.
-I used chocolate ganache as base and a bit of white chocolate ganache for contrast.
+I used chocolate ganache as a base and a bit of white chocolate ganache for contrast.
 Check my previous post for the recipe.

-- ½ cup (1 stick) unsalted butter, room temperature
+- ½ cup (1 stick) unsalted butter - room temperature

-- 1¾ cups (or 193g) flour
+- 1 ¾ cups flour

-- 2 tsp baking powder
+- 2 teaspoons baking powder

-- 1 tsp baking soda
+- 1 teaspoon baking soda

-- ½ tsp salt
+- ½ teaspoon salt

-- ¾ cup (or 150g) sugar
+- ¾ cup sugar

 - 3 eggs

-- 1 tsp pure vanilla extract
+- 1 teaspoon pure vanilla extract

 - ⅔ cup buttermilk

-- ¼ cup or plus 1 tbsp (or 30g) cocoa powder
+- ¼ cup + 1 tablespoon (or 1oz) cocoa powder

 - Grease and line a 9x5inch (22x13cm) loaf pan or grease and flour a 20cm bundt pan.
 Preheat oven to 350°F/180°C.